 I mean, I can only think of nefarious reasons why people wouldn't want to do this.

-So can you explain to me why the it's only a partial victory?
+So can you explain to me why it's only a partial victory?

 So if this goes forward now, so for the next two months, you're not going to have people, you know, they'll have to show that proof of citizenship.

-But if you're already registered, um, the Supreme Court let stand the part of the Ninth Circuit decision that basically said that um they they can still vote in presidential or elections.
+But if you're already registered, the Supreme Court let stand the part of the Ninth Circuit decision that basically said that they can still vote in presidential or elections.

-So the part of the statute that prohibited um if you didn't prove citizenship voting in presidential election, that part of the uh Ninth Circuit said that was unconstitutional, and the Supreme Court didn't touch that part of it.
+So the part of the statute that prohibited if you didn't prove citizenship voting in a presidential election, that part of the Ninth Circuit said that was unconstitutional and the Supreme Court didn't touch that part of it.

-So, in sum, in short, basically going forward, yes, you you know, you have to show that that part of the statute showing proof of citizenship to register is in effect.
+So in sum, in short, basically, going forward, yes, you have to show that that part of the statute showing proof of citizenship to register is in effect.

 However, if people have already registered federal only, they can still vote in the federal election.